The Future of Work: Robots, AI, and Automation by Darrell M. West

 The Future of Work by Darrell West is a book on the future of work written by a futurist.
 For those who have yet to come around to the idea that the future of work is here now, I suggest you grab a copy.
 I also highly recommend you do some research on the author himself.
 There are some strong arguments put forth in this book that will resonate with you.

-Automation with Robots and AI simplifies tasks in low-paying business like retail, food service, and truck driving.
-In only One year (2015-2016) robot earnings climbed to 10 million units globally.
-Therefore, prices per unit dropped because robots turned into an inexpensive option, particularly given their effectiveness and dependability.
-As a result, raising low-skilled employees’ minimum wage will induce the cost differential wider and putting lots of jobs at risk.
+Automation with Robots and AI simplifies tasks in low-paying businesses like retail, food service, and truck driving.
+In only one year (2015-2016), robot earnings climbed to 10 million units globally.
+All in all, prices per unit dropped because robots turned into an inexpensive option and particularly their effectiveness and dependability.
+Thus, raising low-skilled employees’ minimum wage will induce the cost differential wider and putting lots of jobs at risk.

 - “47 percent of U.S. workers have a high probability of seeing their jobs automated over the next 20 years.”17” ― Darrell M. West, The Future of Work: Robots, AI, and Automation